openebs-archive/openebs-docs/docs/faq.md

 <br>

-### Why did you choose iSCSI?
-Does it introduce latency and decrease performance?
+<font size="5">Why did you choose iSCSI?
+Does it introduce latency and decrease performance?</font>

 We at OpenEBS strive to make OpenEBS simple to use using Kubernetes as much as possible to manage OpenEBS itself. iSCSI allows you to be more resilient in cases where the workload and the controller are not on the same host.
 In other words, the OpenEBS user or architect will not suffer an outage when the storage IO controller is not scheduled locally to the workload in need of storage.
 OpenEBS does a variety of things to improve performance elsewhere in the stack.
 More is to come via the cStor storage engine in order to have this level of flexibility.